 According to the Centers for Disease Control and Prevention, Health Communication is, “the study and use of communication strategies to inform and influence individual and community decisions that enhance health.”
-With this in mind, GatorWell’s Health Communication Program uses data and theory driven best practices in health promotion and health communication, such as health communication campaigns and social marketing campaigns, to educate and raise awareness of health enhancing decisions and behaviors in individual students and the campus community as a whole.
-This data-driven best-practice approach allows us to create campaigns using University of Florida student data and feedback that are relevant to our specific student population.
+With this in mind, GatorWell uses data and theory-driven best practices in health promotion and health communication, such as health communication and social marketing campaigns, to educate and raise awareness of health-enhancing decisions and behaviors in individual students and the campus community as a whole.
+This the data-driven best-practice approach allows us to create campaigns using University of Florida student data and feedback that is relevant to our specific student population.

 In addition to the weekly health message communication campaign, GatorWell has also developed topic-specific health communication campaigns.
 From reducing mental health stigma to teaching students how to be active bystanders and intervene to prevent sexual assault, GatorWell's health communication campaigns encourage healthy behaviors across many topics.

-If you would like to learn more about this program or obtain permission to use any of the designs on the UF campus, please contact Sara Martin.
+If you would like to learn more about this program or obtain permission to use any of the designs on the UF campus, please contact firstname.lastname@example.org.

 ****Disclaimer for External Institutions****